UABC Library Facebook Blackboard Platform Quehacer Institutional Email University Gazette UABC

 Introduction

-The Mexicali Medical School with the firm purpose of fulfilling its mission of integrally training doctors and postgraduates, with scientific, humanistic and ethical competencies to seek the bio-psycho-social well-being of the individual and of society through prevention, healing, rehabilitation and research, is given the task of regularly updating the educational programs of its competence.
+Facultad de Medicina y Nutrición, with the firm purpose of fulfilling its mission to provide comprehensive education for physicians and graduate professionals with scientific, humanistic, and ethical competencies aimed at promoting the biopsychosocial well-being of individuals and society through prevention, treatment, rehabilitation, and research, is committed to periodically updating the academic programs within its scope.

-To accredit the medical career, 552 mandatory credits must be covered, as well as a minimum of 43 elective credits that can be obtained through various accreditation modalities, a clinical skills and abilities examination, one year of Social Service, the CENEVAL exam and having a second language.
+To complete the Bachelor's Degree Program in Medicine, students must earn 482 required credits, as well as a minimum of 40 elective credits, which may be obtained through different accreditation modalities.
+They must also pass the clinical skills examination, complete one year of Professional Community Service, pass the CENEVAL examination, and demonstrate proficiency in a second language.

 Basic knowledge of: